Update 12 March 2021

 Definition of Artisan Distillery

 An artisan distillery is licensed premises producing up to 450,000 litres of spirits per financial year, whether that is under the authority of an artisan producer licence; a producer/wholesaler licence; or an equivalent licence issued under the law of another state.
-This mirrors the existing definition of a craft brewery.
+This is a similar principle to that used in the existing definition of a craft brewery.

 Interim Arrangements for Artisan Distilleries